rockmonkey4004/rockmonkey4004.github.io/_posts/2020-04-03-Greek-Tzatziki.md

 subtitle: Spring is here, which means grill season is upon us!
 featured-image: Greek-Chicken-Bowls.jpg
 alt: Greek Chicken Bowls
+image: Greek-Chicken-Bowls.jpg
+description: Spring is here, which means grill season is upon us!
+This recipe is very easy to do and the best part is you can prep it ahead of time (like nap time).
 tags:   [ Recipes, Paleo, Ethnic ]
 comments: true
 ---